About me and how I can help you

 “Warren designed a UX between our customers’ confirmed orders and their first use of our services.
 The new interface allows our customers to have a much deeper, more customized relationship with our company than they have ever been able to have before.
 We expect this will have a very material favorable impact on retention and profitability.
 Warren was a pleasure to work with, using his experience and expertise to take leadership of the project.
 He works in a very open and dynamic manner which makes it easy to have a feedback, discussion, revision, re-build and feedback loop that helped us achieve our ultimate objective very well.”

 “Warren has worked on a variety of projects for Cartera.
 He helped move forward our responsive design initiative and also worked on a couple of innovation pipeline initiatives including our mobile app.
 Warren’s dependable and is particularly good at translating requirements into wireframe designs – and he does it quickly.
 A pleasure to work with…”

 “Working with Warren has been a real pleasure.
 He quickly grasped our needs, and helped us realize what was possible for our new websites.
 Warren has a great eye and an attention to detail that doesn’t over complicate.
 The work we did with him on our website and for an iPhone app was elegant and well executed.
 I highly recommend him.”

 Thoughts on Management and Leadership

 I have been an IC for most of my career, but I have also spent five years as a manager, and may do so again in the future.
-I’ve been making notes about my thoughts around management and leadership for some time, and thought they might be useful to share.
+I’ve been making notes about my thoughts around management and leadership for some time, and thought I’d share them here.

 - Take pride in your craft.
 Design is a beautiful thing that helps people.
 Do it well.